SneakyBobito/UForm/render/Foundation5.md

 Additional CSS
 --------------

-Some additional css is required to make the render of foundation 5 render better:
+Some additional css is required to make the render of foundation 5 render better.

+Up to you to modify the following sample to adapt it to your theme.

 ```css